Robust Offset-free Kernelized Data-Driven Predictive Control for Nonlinear Systems: Problem Formulation and Kernel Setup

 \section{Problem Formulation and Kernel Setup}

 To extend our hybrid NTDPC framework from the linear domain to nonlinear systems, we leverage the function approximation power of kernel methods.
-The central idea is to implicitly map the system's data—such as past inputs $\mathbf{u}_{\text{ini}}$ and past outputs $\mathbf{y}_{\text{ini}}$—into a high-dimensional (or even infinite-dimensional) feature space, known as a Reproducing Kernel Hilbert Space (RKHS).
-We assume that in this lifted space, the complex nonlinear dynamics of the system can be effectively represented by a linear model \cite{huang2023robust}.
+The central idea is to implicitly map the system's trajectory data into a high-dimensional (or even infinite-dimensional) feature space, known as a Reproducing Kernel Hilbert Space (RKHS).
+We aim to learn a linear predictor in this lifted space that effectively captures the complex nonlinear dynamics \cite{huang2023robust}.